FANMixco/FANMixco/README.md

-If you feel that **innovation** and **automation** are missing or not working as expected in your organization, especially in this new era, then something needs to be changed! 💡 Maybe the words to save FTEs are familiar to you.
+If you feel that **innovation** and **automation** are missing or not working as expected in your organization (especially in this new era), then something needs to change! 💡 Maybe the words to save FTEs are familiar to you.

-I’ve been in those shoes when I didn’t save enough FTEs or lacked innovation in my solutions, what did I do?
+I’ve been in those shoes when I didn’t save enough FTEs or lacked innovation in my solutions.
+What did I do?
 I reskilled, adapted, and accomplished results beyond expectations.
-If you need a **leader** capable of leading/solving these “impossible” tasks, that’s me, let’s work together in this new future.
+If you need a leader capable of leading and solving these “impossible” tasks, that’s me!
+Let’s work together in this new future.
 Are you ready?

 𝐓𝐇𝐄 𝐈𝐓 𝐏𝐑𝐎𝐁𝐋𝐄𝐌𝐒 𝐈 𝐒𝐎𝐋𝐕𝐄